Muhammedijas981/Softnotions-internship/task_3/README.md

 2. Click "Generate PDF" to create a PDF with the uploaded image and entered name.
 3. The PDF will open in a new tab.

-Feel free to explore and enhance the web application as needed! 🚀